AI-Driven Inflation Risk Could Reshape Global Markets

 Sector-specific impacts on the global economy

-Consumers may experience subtle effects rather than headline inflation spikes.
-Higher energy costs, digital service fees, and technology-embedded pricing could gradually influence household budgets without triggering immediate policy responses.
+For households, effects are likely to be gradual rather than dramatic.
+Higher energy costs, digital service fees, and technology-embedded pricing may influence budgets without triggering immediate headline inflation.

 Geopolitical and policy implications